Choosing the right winch can be a daunting task as there are a lot of options out there.

 1. Winch Capacity

-The first and foremost factor to consider is winch manufacturer’s line pull rating.
+The first and foremost factor to consider is the winch manufacturer’s line pull rating.
 Line pull rating is the combination of the tensile strength of the drum line and the mechanical capacity of the winch.

 How much pull is enough?
 You can easily figure out the minimum line pull rating by taking the gross vehicle weight (GVW) and multiply it by 1.5.